nmashchenko/teameights/README.md

 ✨ StackBlitz API for creating coding env in application

-# MVP
+# MVP Review

-**🥳 Week 13:**
+**🥳 By November 18 we did:**
-- Complete the profiles page
+- Complete the profiles page -- *DONE* ✅
-- Complete the user profile page where he can change information about him
+- Complete the user profile page where he can change information about him -- *(In progress, almost done)* 🚧
-- Start working on the tournaments system, integrate the stackblitz into the platform
+- Start working on the tournaments system, integrate the stackblitz into the platform -- *(In progress, started working on it recently)* 🚧
-- Complete the preregistration pipeline, e.g. after user signups with email/google/git redirect him to the pages where he can get more information about himself (refer to registration pipeline above)
+- Complete the preregistration pipeline, e.g. after user signups with email/google/git redirect him to the pages where he can get more information about himself (refer to registration pipeline above) *DONE* ✅
-- Start working on teams logic, design the database architecture, implement adding/removing users to team as well as creating/removing teams
+- Start working on teams logic, design the database architecture, implement adding/removing users to team as well as creating/removing teams *(In progress, DB schemas are ready, initial codebase for creating/viewing/joining teams ready, implementation of invites/adding/removing in progress)* 🚧
-- Work on filtering / infinite scroll for users in the profiles page
+- Work on filtering / infinite scroll for users in the profiles page *DONE* ✅

 # Link to the deployed app